Citrus Tree Care

 WATER

-Make sure your citrus tree stays semi-moist all the time.
-But not wet soil.
-Ensure your citrus tree has well draining soil and is able to drain excess water throughly.
+Make sure your citrus tree stays semi-moist all the time, but avoid wet soil.
+Ensure your citrus tree has well-draining soil and is able to drain excess water throughly!

 • If you have a cat or dog who likes to nosh on your houseplants, it's best to keep these plants out of reach.
 The fruit is edible, but pets who ingest the skin or foliage may experience tummy upset, as well as dermatitis due to the essential oils, according to the ASPCA.